Chemical Catalyst in Chemistry

 List of catalyst chemistry example used for the chemical reaction are two main types

-- Homogeneous catalysis: The catalyst present in the same phase as the reacting substances.
+- Homogeneous catalysis: The catalyst present in the same phase (solid, liquid, or gas phase) as the reacting substances.

 - Heterogeneous catalysis: The catalyst is present in a different phase from the reactant.

-- NO is used in the Chamber process of manufacture of H2SO4.
-Where the reactant SO2, O2, and catalyst NO present in the gas phase.
+- Nitric oxide is used in the Chamber process for the oxidation of sulfur dioxide to sulfur trioxide.
+Where the reactant sulfur dioxide oxidized by oxygen are gas phases and catalyst nitric oxide also in the gas phase.

 2SO2 + O2 → 2SO3